linode/docs/docs/products/networking/nodebalancers/guides/protocols/index.md

 ## HTTP

-When the HTTP protocol is selected, the HTTP request is terminated on the NodeBalancer and a new request is sent to the backend machines.
+When the HTTP protocol is selected, the HTTP request is terminated on the NodeBalancer and a new request is sent to the back-end machines.
 While this does add some overhead, it enables features like HTTP cookie session stickiness.

 - Supports HTTP/1.1 (not HTTP/2 or higher)
 - Supports the HTTP Cookie session stickiness method (in addition to other methods)